Out now

 MOTH BOOKS publishes outstanding fiction and non fiction with a strong emphasis on women’s voices.
 Founded in London in 2023, we cross borders and make connections, particularly with Europe.

-The imprint's first book was Monique Charlesworth’s candid and witty memoir Mother Country: a story of love and lies, one of three shortlisted for the TLS Ackerley Prize 2024.
+The imprint's first book, Monique Charlesworth’s candid and witty memoir Mother Country: a story of love and lies, was one of three shortlisted for the TLS Ackerley Prize 2024.
+Moth Books has also published a paperback edition of Monique’s acclaimed novel, The Children’s War, with a new ending.

 Also available